 * The ball needs to be kicked at a speed greater than 65mph.
 Ideally the harder you can hit the chosen area the better but not at the cost of accuracy * This requires a run-up of 5/6 steps. five or six steps is ideal however the run-up should ensure the correct angle of approach is arrived at for each type of penalty before the ball is stuck and they differ * The striker needs to commence his run up from the edge of 18-yard line with an angle of approach of 20-30 degrees to the ball.
 The angle of approach is a very important part of the perfect penalty – the starting positions should always be the same for all four types of a strike as the final kicking position can change during the run-up. *A penalty strike following these guidelines – requiring extreme accuracy and speed – is, according to Professor Cable, a ‘high-risk strategy’ but ‘virtually unstoppable’ by a goalkeeper.
 With dedicated practice, it would ensure a 100% scoring rate.

 The correct practice of the techniques will create the perfect penalty – not sure a 100% rate is possible.
-Once a penalty is missed the layer should ask himself why he missed and what was wrong, the choice of target, the strike, the position of the non-kicking foot or the disguise.
+Once a penalty is missed the player should ask himself why he missed and what was wrong, the choice of target, the strike, the position of the non-kicking foot or the disguise.

 * Professor Cable said: “Technological advancement is bringing new levels of insight into the nuances of the sport.
 Penalty taking is like everything else in life when you know what you are doing and how to do everything becomes easier * “Because high-definition footage is so much more detailed and clearer than standard transmissions, every move of a player taking a penalty can be scrutinized.
 Many factors make up a ‘perfect penalty’ but we believe we’ve finally nailed the key elements.”